Moondragon: Cosmic cohort

 After Quasar is appointed Protector of the Universe, Moondragon insinuates herself into his life.
 Using the pseudonym H.D.
 Steckley she becomes an engineer and saleswoman for Vaughn Security Systems.
 She is convinced that in time Quasar will realize they are eminently qualified to form the universe's most cosmic coupling.
 Quasar, however, asserts that qualifications have nothing to do with feelings and rebuffs her.
 She persists for a time, but eventually gets the message and loses interest.

 When Adam Warlock seeks people to help him safeguard the Infinity Gems, he chooses Moondragon to keep the Mind Gem—but only after erecting safeguards so Moondragon cannot exploit the gem's full power.
 Still, she agrees to join his team, the Infinity Watch.
-She eventually loses the gem when it is stolen by Rune.
+She is severely injured in a battle with Domitian.
+She is seen in a deep coma, though still able to communicate telepathically.
+All of the Infinity Gems leave their bearers and disappear.

 Moondragon later becomes an associate of Genis-Vell (the third Captain Marvel), determined to help him control his cosmic awareness.
 During this time, she falls in love with Marlo Chandler, the wife of Rick Jones (whom Captain Marvel was bonded to).
 The two elope on a lesbian relationship to the reluctant understanding of Rick, with whom Marlo is having marital problems anyway.
 Sometime later, Marlo gets over her feelings for Moondragon and decides to return to Rick.
 Moondragon tells her she must have accidentally prodded her telepathically into the relationship, but this is a lie to make the break-up easier.
 In truth, Moondragon is heartbroken; she leaves shortly after with Phyla-Vell.

 Annihilation

-In the Annihilation miniseries, Moondragon and Phyla-Vell return, visiting the graves of Mar-Vell and Genis-Vell.
-At this time, Thanos appears and kidnaps Moondragon, using her as a hostage to draw out Drax the Destroyer for an unknown purpose.
-Also, when she is infected with the Annihilation Wave parasites, she is forced to reveal Annihilus' plan to destroy all life in the universe, which he would then rule.
-Thanos causes her to regurgitate the parasites, having no interest in Annihilus' plan.
-However, Thanos' plan for revenge is cut short as Drax rushes off to save his daughter, which he does by ripping Thanos' heart out, just before the villain was about to save the universe from Annihilus.
-However, Drax and Moondragon then manage to free the Silver Surfer, who in turn helps free Galactus, destroying Annihlus' plans.
-Galactus then teleports away Drax and Moondragon.
-Moondragon "loses track" of Drax and is reunited with Phyla-Vell.
+In the Annihilation miniseries, Moondragon and Phyla-Vell return.
+Phyla is seen going to Drax, telling him Moondragon has been kidnapped.
+Phyla tells Drax they were visiting the graves of Mar-Vell and Genis-Vell, when Thanos appears and kidnaps Moondragon, ripping off her ear and giving it to Phyla to give to Drax the Destroyer as a warning to stay away.
+While on Thanos' ship, Moondragon is infected with the Annihilation Wave parasites.
+She is forced to reveal Annihilus' plan to destroy all life in the universe.
+After learning of Annihulus' plan, Thanos causes her to regurgitate the parasites, wanting no further dealings with Annihulus.
+Thanos reveals that Galactus and Silver Surfer are powering the ship, but he plans on releasing them both so they can deal with Annihilus.
+However, Thanos' plan is cut short as Drax arrives to save his daughter, which he does by ripping Thanos' heart out.

+However, Drax and Moondragon then manage to free the Silver Surfer, who in turn helps free Galactus, who Drax makes promise to ensure Moondragon's safety once he is freed.
+Galactus then teleports Drax and Moondragon off the ship.
+Moondragon loses track of Drax and is reunited with Phyla-Vell.